When is Rocketman released in cinemas? Who's in the cast? What happens?

 Who else is in the cast of Rocketman?

-Billy Elliot star Jamie Bell will play songwriting partner Bernie Taupin, while Jurassic World’s Bryce Dallas Howard will play Sheila Eileen, John’s mother.
+Billy Elliot star Jamie Bell will play songwriting partner Bernie Taupin, while Jurassic World’s Bryce Dallas Howard will play Sheila Eileen, John’s mother and Steven Mackintosh portrays his distant father.

 What is Rocketman about?